F0lak/dm_open_ref/ref/proc/lerp.md

 +   B: A number, matrix, vector or turf/pixloc
 +   factor: Interpolation Factor, usually between 0 and 1

 Returns an interpolation or extrapolation from A to B. If factor is 0, A is returned; if factor is 1, B is returned.
 Otherwise an interpolated value between A and B is returned, based on the value of factor.
-The types of A and B must match, with few exceptions.

 This is basically equivalent to returning A + (B-A) * factor for most things.
 When interpolating objects such as vectors, the returned value is always a new value, never a direct copy of A or B.